-Both the Internal Revenue Service and the Minnesota Department of Revenue may assess monetary penalties and interest for failure to pay a required tax, for a substantial underpayment of tax, for failure to file a return, for both failure to file and failure to pay, and for filing a fraudulent, false or frivolous return.
-The Internal Revenue Service also may impose a penalty for underpayment of tax due to negligence or disregard of the tax rules, or for a substantial understatement of income.
-In addition, both the federal government and the state may impose criminal penalties for deliberately failing to file a return or deliberately filing a false return.
+Both the IRS and the Minnesota Department of Revenue may assess monetary penalties and interest for various reasons, including but not limited to:

+- Failure to pay a required tax

+- A substantial underpayment of tax

+- Failure to file a return

+- Failure to file and pay

+- Filing a fraudulent, false, or frivolous return

+The IRS also may impose a penalty for underpayment of tax due to negligence or disregard of the tax rules, or for a substantial understatement of income.
+In addition, the federal government and the state may impose criminal penalties for deliberately failing to file a return or deliberately filing a false return.

-The interest rate on unpaid taxes is adjusted periodically by both the Internal Revenue Service and the state to reflect current market rates.
+The interest rate on unpaid taxes is adjusted periodically by the IRS and the state to reflect current market rates.